longshorej/csi/README.md

 ### Requires

 You can require files in other files.
 If a file includes a file that includes itself, the program will exit with a failure.

+File paths are relative to the file that is being processed.

 If the file doesn't exist, the program will exit with a failure.